camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/power-automate.md

 You should provide the **OAuth Token Endpoint** in the following format: https://login.microsoftonline.com/{tanantID}/oauth2/v2.0/token

-[This documentation](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant#find-tenant-id-through-the-azure-portal) describes how you can find your _tenantID_.
+Read more on how you can [find your tenantID](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant#find-tenant-id-through-the-azure-portal).

 ### Trigger a flow run